NERC-CEH/catalogue/README.markdown

 will run a process that watches the javascript and less directories and recompiles the files on an changes.

+## Developing just Javascript

+    ./gradlew
+    ./gradlew :web:grunt_copy

+Probably need to do first command in one terminal and after it has run do the second.
+I used this as I couldn't get ./gradlew :web:grunt_concurrent working.

 ## Java

     ./gradlew web